nx-js/observer-util/README.md

   }
 })

-// outputs 0  to the console
-observer.observe(() => console.log(observable.sum))
+// outputs 0  to the console after the current stack empties observer.observe(() => console.log(observable.sum))

 // outputs 1 to the console